-The shipping industry's incentives for expansion appear similar to those of most Chinese oil and gas producers.
-The "national oil, nationally carried" oil transport concept parallels the "go out" oil acquisition policy.
+The shipping industry's incentives for expansion appear similar to those of Chinese oil producers.
+The "national oil, nationally carried" oil transport concept parallels the "go abroad" oil acquisition policy.
 Both approaches involve commercial interests pursuing profits under the banner of enhancing national energy security.

 Aggressively seeking deals overseas allows Chinese oil companies to expand production while casting themselves as "servants of the Chinese nation" by generating tax revenue and increasing the import share of Chinese-produced oil.
-State energy companies generate more than 20 percent of all tax revenue produced by state-owned enterprises.43 Such contributions please the Communist Party, which can influence oil executives' future prospects.
-Many top executives have occupied, and in some cases continue to occupy, high-level political positions in conjunction with their business roles.
-For example, CNPC president Jiang Jiemin has served as governor of Qinghai province, and Sinochem vice president Zhang Zhiyin is a delegate to the 10th National People's Congress.
+State energy companies generate more than 20 percent of all tax revenue produced by SOEs.
+27 Such contributions please the Communist Party, which can influence oil executives' future prospects.
+Many top executives have held, and in some cases continue to hold, high level political positions in conjunction with their business roles.
+For example, CNPC President Jiang Jiemin has served as governor of Qinghai Province, while Sinochem Vice President Zhang Zhiyin is a delegate to the 10th National People's Congress.
 In addition, there exists an informal "revolving door" by which good performance at the helm of an oil company can greatly advance an official's career.
-Wei Liucheng successfully managed CNOOC Limited's initial public offering in 2001 and was rewarded with governorship of Hainan upon leaving CNOOC in 2003.44
+Wei Liucheng successfully managed CNOOC's initial public offering in 2001 and was rewarded with governorship of Hainan upon leaving CNOOC in 2003.28

 Some shipping industry executives also have political careers.
-Dr. Qin Xiao, chairman of China Merchants Group, is a member of the 10th Chinese People's Political Consultative Conference and served as a deputy to the 9th National People's Congress.45 Generally, however, successful shipping executives do not yet seem to enjoy as many plum positions as do their oil industry counterparts.
+Dr. Qin Xiao, Chairman of China Merchants Group, is a member of the 10th Chinese People's Political Consultative Conference and served as a deputy to the 9th National People's Congress.
+29 Successful shipping executives do not yet seem to enjoy as many plum positions as their oil industry counterparts.
 Nonetheless, China's shipping industry is acquiring the aggregate financial clout to justify an important political role.
-As it continues to grow, its location along China's populous, politically influential east coast, growing ranks of workers, and contribution to national and local coffers may give it more political influence.
-Thus, if China's shipping industry generates sufficient profits and tax revenue, political rewards for shipping managers will likely resemble those currently enjoyed by successful oil executives.
+As it continues to grow, its location along China's populous, politically influential East coast, growing ranks of workers, and contribution to national and local coffers may give it added political influence.
+Thus, if China's shipping industry generates larger profits and tax revenue, political rewards for shipping managers will likely resemble those currently enjoyed by successful oil executives.

 On the whole, China's state shipyards and shipping companies appear to be broadly following the model of the state oil and gas companies.
-In peacetime, state-controlled oil carriers will attempt to influence government policies in ways beneficial to their business but, when the government wants something in return, will ultimately put profit before politics.
-In a crisis scenario, by contrast, state-owned vessels would stand ready to be pressed into service, Chinese analysts write.46 Having a state tanker fleet is not an oil security panacea, however.
-Potential flaws in China's emerging approach will be discussed shortly.
+In peacetime, state-controlled oil carriers will attempt to influence government policies in ways beneficial to their business, but, when the government wants something in return, will ultimately put profit before politics.
+In a crisis